s341507/data2410-portfolio2/docs/rapport.md

 We started by installing `Zabbix Proxy` on VM2 with the following commands:

-NB: These links are not the same given in the tasks as using the release packages gave a lot of problems with wrong versions, sometimes we would get verison 4 or 5, and sometimes a 6.2 beta version, whilst all we needed was the 6.0.x versions as these were the ones that the docker compose stack recieved.
+NB: These links are not the same given in the tasks as using the release packages gave a lot of problems with wrong versions, sometimes we would get version 4 or 5, and sometimes a 6.2 beta version, whilst all we needed was the 6.0.x versions as these were the ones that the docker compose stack received.
 We got our downloads from this zabbix repo: <!-- TODO insert link as apa7 -->

 ```bash
 apt-get install wget